By Maniza Naqvi

 It's old now.
 Fifteen years ago—perhaps it was instructive then, now it's just old.

 Instructive when you were reading my memos on the Taliban?
 And when you were a junior to me?
-He grined: Under me and over me--come to think of it.
+Under me and come to think of it over me—most enjoyable back then.
+Thank you for your service!

 Yes, then.
 Every which way.
 But now that's done and the game is on and you my friend are old.
 And so am I. And yes, I have been your boss for quite a while now—longer then I care to remember.

 Hard to believe that my one liners about the threat of the Taliban—the threat of madrassas was turned into a strategy for invasion and occupation.
-Those negligible numbers of students and religious schools but we didn’t present them that way did we?
+Dear God, madrassas: Those negligible numbers of students and religious schools, completely inconsequential!
+But we didn't present them that way, did we?

 Uh huh.
-They're trying to connect the dots--SARS cropped up just before the Iraq invasion--the Swine flu--just before the Swat valley operation.
-Keeping the world marinated in fear and unquestioning.
-But hell we don't want to depress everyone too much or have them out on the streets protesting, overturning--raging---
+They're trying to connect the dots–SARS cropped up just before the Iraq invasion–the Swine flu–just before the Swat valley operation.
+Keeping the world marinated in fear and therefore, malleable and unquestioning.
+But hell we don't want to depress everyone too much or have them out on the streets protesting, overturning–raging—

 Now is that what people coming in here are talking about Stan?
 Or is that just Stan-speak.